davelee2804/MiMSEM/README.md

 # MiMSEM
 A parallel framework for solving geophysical flow problems at both planetary and non-hydrostatic scales using mixed mimetic spectral elements.
-The code is based on spatial and temporal discretisations that preserve the exact balance of energy exchanges.
+The code is based on spatial and temporal discretisations that preserve the exact balance of energy exchanges for an improved representation of dynamical processes.

 Includes solvers (and test configurations) for:
 * The 2D advection equation with explicit time integration